Code of Conduct

 Expulsion

-Expulsion shall be considered when a principal’s investigation of an incident, which should include consultation with the pupil’s parent/guardian and pupil or the adult pupil, determines that the pupil has committed one or more of the infractions outlined below on school property, on a school bus, and/or during a school-related activity or event, and/or in circumstance where the infraction has an impact on school climate.
+Expulsion shall be considered when a principal’s investigation of an incident, which should include consultation with the pupil’s parent/guardian and pupil or the adult pupil, determines that the pupil has committed one or more of the infractions outlined below on school property, and/or during a school-related activity or event, and/or in circumstances where the infraction has an impact on the school climate.

-The infractions for which a principal may consider recommending to the Discipline Committee of the Board that a pupil be expelled from the pupil’s school or from all schools of the Board include:
+The infractions for which a principal shall suspend a pupil and may consider recommending to the Board that a pupil be expelled from the pupil’s school or from all schools of the Board include:

-e) Trafficking in weapons and/or in illegal drugs and/or possession of weapons and/or illegal drugs for the purpose of trafficking
+e) trafficking in weapons, cannabis and/or in illegal drugs and/or possessing weapons, cannabis and/or illegal drugs for the purpose of trafficking;

-h) An act, including opposition to authority, considered by the principal to be significantly injurious to the moral tone of the school and/or to the physical or mental well-being of others
+j) an act, including opposition to authority, considered by the principal to be significantly injurious to the school climate and/or to the physical or mental well-being of others;

-i) A pattern of behaviour that is so inappropriate that the pupil's continued presence is injurious to the effective learning and/or working environment of others.
+k) a pattern of behaviour that is so inappropriate that the student’s continued presence is injurious to the effective learning and/or working environment of others;

-k) Activities engaged in by the pupil on or off school property that have caused extensive damage to the property of the Board or to goods that are/were on Board property.
+l) activities engaged in by the student on or off school property that have caused extensive damage to the property of the board or to goods that are or were on board property;

-l) The pupil has demonstrated through a pattern of behaviour that s/he has not prospered by the instruction available to him or her and that s/he is persistently resistant to making changes in behaviour which would enable him or her to prosper.
+m) a pattern of behaviour that demonstrates that the student has not prospered by the instruction available to him/her/their and that the student is persistently resistant to making changes in behaviour which would enable him or her to succeed; or

-m) Any act considered by the principal to be a serious violation of the Board or school Code of Conduct.
+n) any act considered by the principal to be a serious violation of the board or school code of conduct.

 Expulsion Appeals